resolve109/study-aws-sa/aws-study-guide.md

 - **Key Features**:
   - Managed message broker service for Apache ActiveMQ or RabbitMQ
   - Good fit for migrating from existing message broker solutions where native APIs/protocols are required
+  - Verified MQ as the optimal solution for legacy broker migration.

 ### Amazon SQS (Simple Queue Service)
 - **Standard Queues**: